 We are encouraging our community, the New Americans, especially our youth, to volunteer and participate in the American discourse through public service, for example, by advocating increased access to the AmeriCorps VISTA Program.
 We are strengthening the Next Generation Seva Leaders, a program established under the vision of the president’s Interfaith Campus Challenge.

+We have succeeded in creating a national Hindu and Dharmic voice where there was none.
 Our Diwali celebration with family and friends exemplifies the awakening and awareness of the Inner Light and compassion for all humankind through selfless service.
 The festival of lights is important to all of us Hindus, Sikhs, Jains, and Buddhist Americans.
 Through UtsavSeva, Festivals of Service, we honor those in service.
 President Obama’s Message of Service aptly captured the inspiration behind UtsavSeva.